-Yellowstone, America’s first national park, will celebrate its 150th birthday in 2022.
+Yellowstone, America’s first national park, celebrates its 150th birthday in 2022.
 You don’t have to be a nature lover to be wowed by this natural wonder.
 It’s huge, diverse and thrilling.
 You can’t see it in a day or even a couple of days.
 Plan to spend a week, move around the park and get off the beaten boardwalk to see parts of the park most visitors miss.
 This Yellowstone guide for families is the first stop on the way to an epic vacation your kids will talk about for years.

 The writer was hosted.

 Yellowstone National Park, the country’s first national park, is a national treasure.
 It’s filled with bison and bears, glorious geysers, soaring lodgepole pines, melting rocks, epic hikes and historic hotels.
 Seeing it all can be a family vacation challenge.

 I’ve been twice so far, and I would return in a New York minute – not because I’m a nature girl, but because the park is such an incredible place.

 My two visits could not have been more different.
 On the first trip, our wildlife watching was so successful – we even got a glimpse of the elusive grey wolves! — that after three days, we no longer stopped to watch the buffalo roam.
 On my second trip, we saw almost no wildlife — just two elk grazing near our hotel one morning and a couple dozen bison in a field as we headed out of the park at the end of our trip.